The Complete 2023 Bali Travel Guide For First-Timers

 Ubud Monkey Forest is one of Ubud’s most popular attractions you must see.
-It is a natural forest sanctuary that is home to a horde of grey long-tailed macaques.
+It is a natural forest sanctuary home to a horde of grey long-tailed macaques.

 Visit Bali’s Artistic Villages

-Locals in Bali take pride in their creativity which is why it a must to visit how they woodcarve and shape intricate Garuda statues, and craft gemstones into shiny and sophisticated jewelry pieces.
+Locals in Bali take pride in their creativity.
+It is a must to visit how they woodcarve, shape intricate Garuda statues, and craft gemstones into shiny, sophisticated jewelry pieces.

 Visit some Ghost Time

-If you’re more of person who likes eerie and supernatural stuff, then we suggest you also visit some abandoned places in Sanur Beach proper, where you can see a collection of ‘lost planes’ in some of the weirdest places, and several cave-like temples.
+If you’re more of a person who likes eerie and supernatural stuff, we suggest you also visit some abandoned places in Sanur Beach proper, where you can see a collection of ‘lost planes’ in some of the weirdest places and several cave-like temples.

 Visit Green School in Bali